elkrem/koyn/README.md

 ## Installation

-Make sure you have the latest version of Arduino IDE with the latest [ESP8266 toolchain](https://github.com/esp8266/Arduino#installing-with-boards-manager).
+- Make sure you have the latest version of Arduino IDE with the latest [ESP8266 toolchain](https://github.com/esp8266/Arduino#installing-with-boards-manager).
+- For ESP32 follow these [instrcutions](https://github.com/espressif/arduino-esp32#installation-instructions) and make sure to correctly install ESP32 arduino core.

 **Using Library Manager (Recommended)**